Euphredes/Euphredes/README.txt

 Emerson tells me of a circle.
-If myself and another person shared same exact slices from the circ;le, we would be the same person inwardly.
+If myself and another person shared same exact slices from the circle, we would be the same person inwardly.
 History's escavation of that circle is knowledge by one name.
 Such a circle is what